Print Server for Web Check-In¶

 Running Print Servers¶

 When you initially create a print server, it will be displayed in the TouchPoint Check-In Print Server panel, but it will not yet be started.
 To start a server, make sure the physical printer is powered on and click the Start button for the associated print server.
+Once it has started, you will see Stop in place of the Start button.

 If you have configured multiple print servers, you can start any or all of them.
 Each print server you have started should be associated with a different physical printer.
 That is, while you can have multiple print servers configured for a single physical printer, only one server per printer should be running at any given time.